 - Age: Mean 34 to 37 years

-- Anthropometrics: Subjects were paired by sex, age and body mass index before random distribution among the groups.
+- Anthropometrics: Subjects were paired by sex, age and BMI before random distribution among the groups.
 There were no significant differences between groups at baseline.

 - Location: Brazil.

 - Plasma total cholesterol and triacylglycerol were not affected by the diets, by time (basal vs. final), or by period (fasting vs. post-prandial)